GuilhermeDeretti/Random-Film-Picker/README.md

 # Random Film Picker

 Random Film Picker is an app that solves the problem of boredom and conflict among friends and family on choice of movie.
-It randomly picks up a movie .....
+It randomly picks up a movie synopsis which further relates to the title of the movie, rating and the year of release.
 The project was made using HTML, CSS and Javascript using two server API and making them coexist together.

 # Application Requirements